fresnel-uv/fresnel-uv/README.md

 ## 🤝 Collaborations
 I'm open to collaboration on:
 - Open-source mathematical libraries and tools
-- Research involving symbolic or algebraic computation
+- Research involving symbolic or algebraic computation and Diophantin equations.
-- Formal systems in theoretical computer science or category theory
+- Formal systems in theoretical computer science or abstract algebra.

 Feel free to reach out if you're working on adjacent problems.